 RADx will provide resources to support all phases of the product development pipeline from conceptualization and design to reduction-to-practice, performance evaluation, clinical validation, and scale-up of manufacturing.

 To meet the accelerated timelines, RADx has assembled a national network of expert technical, clinical, manufacturing, and regulatory advisors who will provide individualized assistance for project development and commercialization.
 Funding for projects selected for this program will be dependent on successfully meeting aggressive project milestones.
 NIBIB will provide financial and in-kind support to accelerate the entire product life-cycle, from design to market, for projects that meet milestones successfully.
 To ensure that innovations are available to the public as quickly as possible, NIH will leverage established partnerships with federal agencies, such as FDA, CDC, CMS, and ASPR/BARDA, as well as commercial and private entities to propel technologies developed by RADx into widespread use.

 The RADx fast-track program is structured to provide escalating support to awardees in a stage-gated manner, though advanced programs can progress more quickly:

 Scope of Work

 Project proposals will be accepted through the online RADx portal on a rolling basis and will be reviewed within a week of receipt.
 Proposals will be reviewed by an external panel of experts for technical, clinical, regulatory, and commercialization feasibility based on the Project Review Criteria stated below.
-Feedback will be provided to the applicant.
 NIH will make the final determination about which proposals will advance to the “deep dive” stage for work package development based on potential for rapid development and commercialization.

 Phase 0: Work Package Development